webix-hub/docs/data/datatable/sizing.md

 By resizing we mean 2 possible scenarios:

 - resizing columns, rows by hovering, dragging mouse over some border;
-- setting other sizes for DataTable elements programmatically.
+- setting other sizes for DataTable elements with the help of related API.

 {{sample 15_datatable/07_resize/10_row_auto_height.html}}